-- Oftentimes the mental aspect of anxiety and nervousness is brushed over.
-Almost every woman getting closer and closer to delivery time have experience some kind of anxiety.
+- Oftentimes, the mental aspect of anxiety and nervousness is brushed over.
+Almost every woman getting closer and closer to delivery time have experienced some kind of anxiety.
 This is your body’s way of telling you that something big is about to happen and it is totally normal.
 Remember to have something that calms you down by you at all times, it could be a scent or even a person close to you.

 Pain relief options: